Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Large-scale Real Outdoor Dataset

-\textbf{Outdoor Scene Selection} In order to obtain rich and diverse outdoor scenes data with stereo camera settings, we carefully select a series of 3D movies that provide a large number of high-quality stereo pairs in controlled conditions.
-In a typical 2-hour modern movie, the video may contain up to hundreds of different clips including both indoor and outdoor scenes.
+\textbf{Outdoor Scene Selection} In order to obtain rich and diverse outdoor scenes, we carefully select 22 3D-movies.
+In a typical 2-hour movie, the video may contain up to hundreds of different indoor and outdoor scenes.
 In order to obtain consecutive frames in the same scene, we split the long video into individual segments separated by scene transitions.
-To that end, we apply an existing scene detection algorithm~\cite{pyscenedetect} to split each movie into independent clips, each of which contains a movie segment recorded under the same scene.
+For automatic scene selection, we use scene detection~\cite{pyscenedetect} to split each movie into independent scene.
 For each segment, we extract up to 2 frames (image pairs) as clean background images.
-These two frames are selected from the first and the last of the segment respectively to ensure considerable camera motion.
+These two frames are selected from the first and the last of the segment respectively to ensure larget displacement.
 All the extracted frames form the image set $S_0$.
-From set $S_0$, we then apply the state-of-the-art semantic segmentation method \cite{zhou2018semantic} to select outdoor images to form image set $S_1$.
-In order to make sure the selected scenes are from outdoor environments, we only select the images with common outdoor semantic objects including grassland, road, building, landscape, \etc. Lastly, not all the images from $S_1$ are useful for haze rendering because of various reasons.
-Some of the scenes are recorded under foggy, hazy, or smoky conditions.
-Others may contain strong motion blur or de-focus blur.
-For this, we manually check the image set $S_1$ to exclude blurry images, low-light or dark images, texture-less images, foggy or hazy backgrounds, science-fiction style unnatural images, \etc. After these procedures, We obtain the final set of images as ground truth data for haze rendering.
+Note that $S_0$ contains both indoor and outdoor scenes.
+We separate the indoor and outdoor scenes using semantic segmentation.
+We use state-of-the-art method~\cite{zhou2018semantic}.
+From the result, we only select the images with typical outdoor objects including grassland, road, building, landscape, \etc Lastly, not all the images from $S_1$ are useful for haze rendering because of various reasons.
+For example, some of the scenes are recorded under foggy, hazy, or smoky conditions.
+Others may contain strong motion blur or de-focus blur, low-light or dark images, texture-less images, foggy or hazy backgrounds, science-fiction or other style unnatural scenes, \etc We therefore do a manual check and remove the flaw samples.
+The final set is denoted as $S_2$.

-\textbf{Depth Map} An accurate depth map of a scene is the key to make a high-quality dehazing dataset useful.
-However, the depth maps in outdoor scenes are extremely difficult to obtain.
-Existing dehazing datasets use either \cite{liu2015learning} depth estimation algorithm \cite{li2019reside} or semantic annotations \cite{sakaridis2018semantic} to obtain coarse depth maps.
-Their depth maps do not have satisfying accuracy as shown in Fig. \ref{fig:depth_compare_reside}.
-In contrast, our dataset has more accurate depth maps for haze rendering by using stereo camera images.
+\textbf{High-Quality Depth Map} As argued, a major advantage of our proposed dataset is the high-quality depth.
+In detail, we ensure that our depth maps are strictly from real measurements.
+Notice that some of the 3D movies are actually created by synthetic depth, those movie cannot provide reliable depth following the physics model.
+Therefore, we only use the images which are captured by real stereo cameras.